soarqin/DSP_Mods/UXAssist/README.md

 #### 一些提升用户体验的功能和补丁

 ## Changlog
+* 1.1.3
+  + UI texts are updated following game settings now
+  + Fix hover area for checkboxes in config panel
+  + Fix an issue which makes `Convert Peace-Mode saves to Combat-Mode on loading` not working
 * 1.1.2
   + `Belt signals for buy out dark fog items automatically`: Always add belt signals to the panel to fix missing belt icons when disabled.
 * 1.1.1